Sky · 0→1 Product · Multi-device · Social

 Sky Live's Watch Together

-Bringing families and friends closer than ever, no matter the distance, a TV-first co-viewing experience designed end-to-end, from blank canvas to shipped product.
+Bringing families and friends closer than ever, no matter the distance.
+A real-time, multi-device co-viewing experience designed end-to-end, from blank canvas to shipped product.

 Lead Product UX Designer